 Non-reappointment decisions can apply to full-time, non-tenured, non-probationary faculty members whose appointment contract includes a provision that the appointment is subject to renewal.
 Decisions for non-reappointments for probationary or continuing faculty are based upon the procedures outlined in Sections 4.05 and 4.06.

-3. (4.09 Termination of Employment): Clarify Terminologykeeping
+3. (4.09 Termination of Employment): Clarify Terminology (Rich suggested keeping this as is.)

 4.09 Termination of Employment